Nyewood CE Infant School

 We also use different local areas to extend our ‘Terrific Take Offs’ (a start which will capture the children’s interest and imagination) and ‘Fantastic Finishes’ (an ending that reflects on, and celebrates, what the children have learnt).
 For example, our extensive school grounds and conservation area.

 Finally, we have strong links with Nyewood CE Junior School, meaning transition from Year 2 to Year 3 happens smoothly and happily through well-structured activities and opportunities to visit before the end of term.

-If you have any questions or queries about the curriculum, please do not hesitate to talk to your child’s class teacher on their class surgery day, or make an appointment for another day that is more suited to you.
+If you have any questions or queries about the curriculum, please do not hesitate to talk to your child’s class teacher.